What are you looking for?

 In an emergency call 999 and ask for Police, Fire, or Ambulance.
 Calls are free from any phone but should only be made in real emergencies.

-The international dialling code for Northern Ireland is 00 44 29.
+The international dialling code for Cardiff is 00 44 29.
 Directory enquiries can be contacted on 118 500.

 The main Post Office in Cardiff is inside the WH Smith store on Queen Street.
 It is open Monday-Saturday 8.00-18.00 and Sunday 11.00-15.00.
 There are no post collections or deliveries on Sundays.